on4kjm/FLEcli/README.md

 Detailed explanations can be found [on this page](doc/usage.md).

-Most comon use cases are described hereafter as examples.
+Most common use cases are described hereafter as examples.

 ### Example: validate the FLE syntax of a file

-To load and validate the FLE formated file (`myActivation.txt`:
+To load and validate the FLE formatted file (`myActivation.txt`):

 ```
 ./FLEcli load myActivation.txt